quicwg/quic-bit-grease/draft-thomson-quic-bit-grease.md

 image" {{?RFC8546}} of QUIC is visible.

 The second-to-most significant bit of the first byte in every QUIC packet is defined as having a fixed value of 1 in QUIC version 1 {{!QUIC}}.
-This bit is The purpose of this is to allow intermediaries and endpoints to cheaply and efficiently distinguish between QUIC and other protocols; see {{?DEMUX=RFC7983}}
-for a description of a scheme with which QUIC is designed to integrate.
+The purpose of having a fixed value is to allow intermediaries and endpoints to efficiently distinguish between QUIC and other protocols; see {{?DEMUX=RFC7983}} for a description of a scheme that QUIC can integrate with as a result.
 As this bit effectively identifies a packet as QUIC, it is sometimes referred to as the "QUIC Bit".

 Where endpoints and the intermediaries that support them do not depend on the